plenigo/plenigo_wordpress_plugin/readme.txt

 The Professional eCommerce Platform for Digital Content

-plenigo offers a full-featured e-commerce SaaS platform for digital products such as text, video, audio etc. This plugin makes it easy to setup and run plenigo on wordpress with minimum effort.
+plenigo offers a full-featured e-commerce SaaS platform for digital products such as text, video, audio.

 == Description ==
 = What do I get with plenigo? =